 Tea Party Favors

-- Make up items such as lip gloss, nail polish, or body glitter
+- Lip gloss, nail polish, or body glitter

 - Flowers in a hand painted pot (See decorations)